Xinwen Lianbo

-Xinwen Lianbo (新闻联播 (新聞聯播, Xīnwén Liánbō, News Simulcast)) is a Chinese daily news television programme produced by state-owned television broadcaster China Central Television (CCTV).
-It is shown simultaneously by all local TV stations in mainland China, making it one of the world's most-watched programmes.
-It has been broadcast since 1 January 1978.
+Xinwen Lianbo (新闻联播 (新聞聯播, Xīnwén Liánbō, News Simulcast)) is the flagship daily news programme for state broadcaster China Central Television (CCTV), aired live on CCTV-1 and CCTV-13 daily at 7:00 PM.
+By custom, it is also simulcast on the flagship channel of each provincial satellite TV station in mainland China, making it one of the world's most-watched programmes.
+Since its debut on 1 January 1978, the programme has been a primary medium for Chinese government announcements and Communist Party positions.

-This program is used as a medium for the state to announce government announcements and meetings, commentaries on major economic and policy issues, and the activities of national leaders.
-The program reflects official positions of the Chinese Communist Party on a wide range of matters.
-Some accuse the program as serving more as a means for the party to divulge its political agenda rather than to examine the day's important news events.
-It has been criticized both within China and internationally for its lack of neutrality.
-Despite declining popularity, it remains a widely watched program.

 Name, format and distribution

 There is no standard English translation of the name.
 Variants in use include "Evening News" and "Network News Broadcast".
 "News Simulcast" is the literal translation,' referring to the fact that material is broadcast by all provincial and municipal television stations (usually their flagship channel) in China, which guarantee that audience could watch the programme by Terrestrial television all over the country.
 And all the provincial TV stations have correspondents and reporters that are obliged to provide the programme with news reports and features from their respective areas.

-The program has also been translated into minority languages, such as the Korean version broadcast in the Yanbian Korean Autonomous Prefecture in Jilin Province, which is called "Domestic and Foreign News".
+The program has also been translated into minority languages, such as the Korean version broadcast in the Yanbian Korean Autonomous Prefecture, which is called "Domestic and Foreign News".

 The programme consists of a daily news bulletin of approximately thirty minutes, beginning with the headlines and proceeding to detailed reports.
 In special circumstances, the broadcast is extended beyond the 30 minutes allotted when deemed necessary.
 For example, in 1997, the death of Deng Xiaoping extended Xinwen Lianbo broadcast beyond the regular time for over a week.
 The announcers are shown seated, with a window into the control room behind them.
 The format has hardly varied for three decades, even its details.
 Mandarin language is always used, in accordance with government language policies, and throughout the broadcast the language is formal and flowery.
 The delivery is stilted, without happy talk or humour.